 Antiquities of Samarkand.
 Tomb of the Saint Kusam-ibn-Abbas (Shah-i Zindah) and Adjacent Mausoleums.
 Mausoleum of Sha Arap

-This photograph of the facade of an unidentified mausoleum in the northern cluster of shrines at the Shah-i Zindah necropolis (Samarkand, Uzbekistan) is from the archeological part of Turkestan Album.
-The six-volume photographic survey was produced in 1871-72, under the patronage of General Konstantin P. von Kaufman, the first governor-general (1867-82) of Turkestan, as the Russian Empire's Central Asian territories were called.
+This photograph shows the upper part of the facade arch (peshtak) of an unidentified mausoleum in the northern cluster of shrines at the Shah-i Zindah necropolis (Samarkand, Uzbekistan).
+The photograph is from the archeological part of Turkestan Album, a six-volume survey produced in 1871-72, under the patronage of General Konstantin P. von Kaufman, the first governor-general (1867-82) of Turkestan, as the Russian Empire's Central Asian territories were called.
 The album devotes special attention to Samarkand’s Islamic architecture, such as 14th- and 15th-century monuments from the reign of Timur (Tamerlane) and his successors.
 Of particular note is Shah-i Zindah (Persian for “living king”), built on the elevated site of an ancient settlement known as Afrosiab and revered as a memorial to Kusam-ibn-Abbas, a cousin of the Prophet Muhammad.
-Although the patron of this mausoleum has not been conclusively identified, its date of construction is known to be 1360-61.
-The mausoleum facade is distinguished by its vibrant polychrome ceramic ornamentation.
-The facade arch, or peshtak, is flanked by glazed terracotta columns carved in elaborate geometric patterns.
-This fragment on the left side of the arch shows the lower shaft of the column with hexagonal “cells” containing a symmetrical foliate pattern of six components and a six-pointed star in the center.
-To the left is a decorative inscription band.
+Although the patron of this mausoleum has not been conclusively identified, it was built in 1360-61, most likely for a maiden of noble birth.
+Despite major damage, the facade displays rich polychrome ceramic ornamentation in bands of floral, geometric, and inscriptional forms.
+The arch frames the main entrance and culminates here in a “honeycomb” (mocárabe) vault, a device used in much of Samarkand’s architecture.
+Beneath the decorative vault are bands of carved terracotta ornament with both Kufic and Thuluth script.

 - acku Afghanistan